namitasathish/PersonaPeek/README.md

 # PersonaPeek

-This is a Personality Type Predictor based on the Myers And Briggs Test that uses Natural Language Processing (NLP) techniques to determine a personality type based on responses.
-This uses a dataset of personality type posts and calculates the similarity between user responses and the dataset to predict the most likely personality type.
+- This is a Personality Type Predictor based on the Myers And Briggs Test that uses Natural Language Processing (NLP) techniques to determine a personality type based on responses.
+- Uses a dataset of personality type posts and calculates the similarity between user responses and the dataset to predict the most likely personality type.

 ## Features